 In contrast, options passed in the usual way behind a colon following a function's arguments (see 4.10 in the GAP Reference Manual) are local, and disappear from OptionsStack after the function has executed successfully.
-If the function does not execute successfully, i.e. it runs into error and the user quits the resulting break loop (see Section 6.3 in the Reference Manual) rather than attempting to repair the problem and typing return; then usually (so long as your GAP is at least version 4.3) the OptionsStack is reset.
-If, however, you have GAP 4.2 or the error was detected inside the kernel (hopefully, this should occur only rarely, if at all) then the options of that function will not be cleared from OptionsStack; in such cases:
+If the function does not execute successfully, i.e. it runs into error and the user quits the resulting break loop (see Section 6.3 in the Reference Manual) rather than attempting to repair the problem and typing return; then (since version GAP 4.3), unless the error at the kernel level, the OptionsStack is reset.
+If an error is detected inside the kernel (hopefully, this should occur only rarely, if at all) then the options of that function will not be cleared from OptionsStack; in such cases:

-'''

-gap> ResetOptionsStack();

-#I Options stack is already empty
+gap> ResetOptionsStack(); #I Options stack is already empty

-'''